An Exclusive Guide for Discerning Decisions in Nielloa Magazine

 - Historical manuscripts or books

-For UHNWIs (net worth over $30 million), the luxury gift is no longer a simple gesture, but a highly complex act of social coding .
+For UHNWIs (wealth over $30 million), a luxury gift is no longer a simple gesture, but a highly complex act of social coding.

-The shift in value: The modern UHNWI gift no longer prioritizes the most eye-catching logo or the highest price tag, but specifically seeks out:
+The Shift in Value: The modern UHNWI gift no longer prioritizes the most obvious logo or the highest price tag, but specifically seeks:

 - Meaning and personal relevance